Data Sciences and Applications MPS

 Admissions Requirements

-This Master of Professional Studies degree is skills-oriented and provides training in the practice of data, computing and analysis.
-Students will need some prior knowledge of mathematics, statistics and computing, and bridge classes are available to prepare students for success in the program.
-In particular, we are interested in students from non-traditional backgrounds with an interest in and need for the skills that are the focus of this program.
+The program is skills-oriented and provides training in data science, computing and analysis.
+Students will need some prior knowledge of mathematics, statistics, and computing, and bridge classes are available to prepare them for success in the program.
+In particular, we are interested in students from non-traditional backgrounds who have an interest in or need for data science skills.

 Application Deadlines